the practical kitchen

 a bowl of simple pizza sauce with a spoon in it.

 Since garlic is the only ingredient in this recipe that needs to be broken down this finely, I find it's more practical to grab a zester rather than do it by hand with a knife.
-If you don't have a zester, you can paste garlic with a knife instead.
+If you don't have a Microplane zester, you can paste garlic with a knife instead.

+Pizzerias often use ladles in specific measurements to ensure every pizza has the same amount of sauce.
 The deep curve at the bottom of the ladle makes it easy to spread the sauce evenly without any sharp edges tearing or catching on the dough.

 For home pizza making purposes, a regular old dinner spoon works just fine.
 Sweep it gently across the surface of the dough taking care not to apply too much pressure — you don't want the dough to stick to the peel!